jlangch/venice/doc/readme/java-interop.md

 accessing a JDK private class.
 And even worse Oracle will deny this access in a future Java release.

+Venice 1.7.17 honors now the  _formal type_  of the values returned by methods or fields.

-With Venice version 1.7.17+ the above code runs fine without warnings on Java 8 and Java 9+.
+With Venice version 1.7.17+ the above code runs now fine without warnings on Java 8 and Java 9+.

 **Venice Java Interop is handling these cases completely transparent for you.
 You don't need to add** **explicit type hints or add casts.
 Venice knows about the formal type of values returned from** **methods and invokes methods or fields on the formal type instead of the real type.**

-It's possible to do a cast explicitly, but it is not necessary in most cases:
+It's possible to do a cast explicitly, but it is not necessary:

 ```
 (do